kiranpurohit/DataDefense_For_Federated_Learning/README.md

 ## A Data-Driven Defense against Edge-case Model Poisoning Attacks on Federated Learning
-This repository contains the code and data to reproduce the experiments from the paper "A Data-Driven Defense against Edge-case Model Poisoning Attacks on Federated Learning" accepted at ECAI 2024. https://arxiv.org/abs/2305.02022
+This repository contains the code and data to reproduce the experiments of the paper "A Data-Driven Defense against Edge-case Model Poisoning Attacks on Federated Learning" accepted at ECAI 2024. https://arxiv.org/abs/2305.02022

 ### Depdendencies (tentative)